Engineering Note

 Real-World Impact

-• Users perceive the application as faster
+Users perceive the application as faster because the UI responds quickly and avoids silent waiting.

 Key Takeaways